OJALAB/job-ads-datasets/README.md

 Rest of the repository:

--   `data-raw` -- folder with input datasets
+-   `data-raw/` -- folder with input datasets
 -   `codes` -- codes to web-scrape and process the data for training and test

 ## Coverage of codes (as of 2024-07-19)